LinkedInLearning/c-sharp-advanced-object-oriented-programming-4406346/README.md

-# C# Advanced Object-Oriented Programming
+# Advanced C#: Object-Oriented Programming
-This is the repository for the LinkedIn Learning course `C# Advanced Object-Oriented Programming`.
+This is the repository for the LinkedIn Learning course `Advanced C#: Object-Oriented Programming`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ## Instructions
 This repository contains two folders for the contents of the course: